 Thermals And Acoustics

-If you decide to leave the RX 7900 XTX at stock settings, its thermals and acoustics are quite tame.
+If you decide to leave the RX 7900 XTX at stock settings, its thermals and acoustics are quite mild.
 The average GPU temperature doesn’t go over 70 degrees Celsius, while noise levels sit comfortably around 29 dBA.

 AMD RX 7900 XT Reference Design